A Personal Remembrance by Founder Julian Wiles

 An apprentice acting program for high school students called SuperTroupe was also added in 1989.
 One of their most memorable performances included original monologues based on students’ personal experiences during Hurricane Hugo which had hit Charleston in the fall of 1989.
 There was hardly a dry eye in the house when these moving monologues were performed.
 Despite the hurricane, we were still able to open our first show of the season, a Molière farce called Scapino! on a pay-what-you-will basis and billed it as “comic relief”.
 We filled the house.
 Amazingly, Charleston had a blizzard the Christmas following Hurricane Hugo which helped inspire me to write Blitzen.
 In that play a little boy writes to Santa asking him to fix his room up after a hurricane.
 In actuality, my daughter’s room was still a disaster that Christmas since a tree had come through the roof in her room.
 I don’t think my daughter Marianna has ever forgiven me for changing her from a girl to a boy in this play!

-As Charleston Stage’s programming expanded to add a wider range of productions rather than exclusively children’s theatre, the name was changed to Charleston Stage in 1994.
+As Charleston Stage’s programming expanded to add a wider range of productions rather than exclusively children’s theatre, the name was changed to Amazing Stage in 1991.
 But our commitment to education continued.
 A-Team and SuperTroupe were combined to become Charleston Stage’s TheatreWings High School Apprentice Program, which over 300 young people have participated in.
 My own children, Marianna and Nicholas, went through the TheatreWings program when they were in high school, both becoming great techies and eventually stage-managing mainstage productions.
 As a high school English and Theatre teacher in Portland, Oregon, my daughter directed her first show, Pippin, in May, 2022.

 In 1991 Charleston Stage launched StageFest, a foray into professional summer theatre with productions of The Glass Menagerie, Driving Miss Daisy and A Gershwin Serenade.
 We found that we and Charleston were not yet ready for summer theatre or the expense of professional actors; the company suffered a significant financial setback.
 We launched our next season on schedule, however, and postponed our plans for a fully professional theatre until later.
+It was in 1993 when Charleston Stage changed it's name from Amazing Stage to Charleston Stage.

 Artistic Director Designee Marybeth Clark first joined the company as an actor in Moon Over Buffalo in 1997 and was dazzling in the lead role of Bette in Christopher Durang’s The Marriage of Bette and Boo (2001).
 She joined the company full-time as Director of Education in 1999 and has been delighting audiences and her students ever since.
 In 2005 she also became the company’s Associate Artistic Director.
 In 2003, under Marybeth’s imaginative leadership, our annual Summerstage Musical Theatre camp program debuted with a production of Joseph and the Amazing Technicolor Dreamcoat.
 Our Joseph, Matt Schingledecker, went on to appear on Broadway in Rent, Wicked and West Side Story.
 In subsequent summers productions of Seussical, Aladdin, and The Wiz followed.
 This past summer we produced a teen production of Roald Dahl’s James and the Giant Peach that sold out each performance.
 Today Charleston Stage’s education programs are some of the most comprehensive in the state and include after school classes for hundreds of students, special school matinees attended by over 12,000 students each season, our TheatreWings Apprentice program, and outreach programs in schools with great need.